 All learners want to pass, but they are too often in the dark about how their habits and attitudes are preventing them from achieving their true potential.

-By negotiating and sharing evaluation processes which value behaviour and attitudes as well as procedures and contents, learners begin to take responsibility for their own education; ‘What mark did she give you? becomes ‘What mark did you earn?’
+By negotiating and sharing evaluation processes that value behavior and attitudes, as well as procedures and contents, learners begin to take responsibility for their own education; “What mark did she give you?” becomes “What mark did you earn?”.

 Although it can seem like a complicated maze, the evaluation and assessment process is really very simple.
 The first stage is to envisage goals: Where would we like our learners to get to?
 What qualities and skills will they need to acquire in order to achieve those goals?

 The course inspires you to design a set of evaluation criteria and rubrics for your own context, and implement a humanistic evaluation project in your school, which will help engage children with their education process and provide them with a road map of how to succeed, regardless of academic abilities or talents.

 The course will help the participants to understand how to:

 - Implement a successful self- and peer-evaluation scheme;

 - Write rubrics and criteria for formative assessment;